Safari In Lower Zambezi National Park

 How to get to Lower Zambezi National Park

-Zambian airline Proflight flies to the Jeki and Royal Zambezi airstrips where guests can arrange for pickups with their lodge or camp.
+Proflight flies to the Jeki airstrip, Royal Air Charters fly to the Royal Zambezi airstrips, where guests can arrange for pickups with their lodge or camp.
 Proflight also flies from Livingstone and Mfuwe to Jeki and Royal Zambezi, so if you’re combining a trip from Victoria Falls or South Luangwa with the Lower Zambezi, it is possible.
 Proflight runs seasonal flights, so travellers should check the airline’s schedule in advance.